GefMar/GefMar/README.md

 ## Professional Experience:
 - **Python (over 10 years)**: Profound knowledge and application of Django, FastAPI, and LiteStar.
-  Experienced in asynchronous processing with Celery and database interactions using SQLAlchemy.
+  Experienced in asynchronous processing with Celery and database interactions using SQLAlchemy, DjangoOrm, RawSql
-  Familiarity with additional libraries such as Requests and Flask.

 * 🌍  I'm based in Malta
 * ✉️  You can contact me at [causal-golfers.0p@icloud.com](mailto:causal-golfers.0p@icloud.com)